How to grow carrots

 Short-rooted carrots are less fussy than long-rooted, growing happily in heavy or shallow soils and even in containers.
 Long-rooted carrots are more particular about their growing conditions, needing deep, light, stone-free soils to grow well.

-Here are a few carrot varieties to look for:
+Here are a few carrot varieties to grow:

 - Carrot ‘Nantes 2’ – early variety, with medium-length roots